AvyGurung/ArticleRanker/README.md

 I was planning on optimising the code with for loops and recursive functions but did not have the time.

 This Website was written in HTML and JavaScript.
-It was developped using Visual Studio Code.
+It was developed using Visual Studio Code.